mjordan/createbag/README.md

 * [Python GTK+3](http://python-gtk-3-tutorial.readthedocs.org/en/latest/index.html)
     * On Linux, Python bindings for GTK+3 should already be installed
     * On Windows, install the latest version from http://sourceforge.net/projects/pygobjectwin32/files/?source=navbar.
 When asked which packages to install, choose GTK+.
 No other packages in this distribution are necessary for Create Bag to run.
+	* On OSX, this isn't used.
 * [bagit](https://github.com/LibraryOfCongress/bagit-python)
-    * On all platforms, install with `pip install bagit`
+    * On all platforms, install with `pip install bagit` (you may need to do easy_install pip first on OSX if it's your first time adding Python packages)

 ## Usage

+#### Linux / Windows

 Command line usage is documented here.
 However, it is possible on both Linux and Windows to create operating-system-specific shortcuts, allowing end users to start the program by clicking or double clicking on a desktop icon.